pace-neutrons/pace-developers/python_interface/design/01_pace_python_high_level_discussion.md

 Data types which are not basic scalar types or arrays of such, including Python functions and objects are not allowed to be passed to Matlab, and will raise an error if tried.
 This has implications for calling Python functions from Matlab using the Python interface, as discussed in the next section.

+Since array data within a `matlab.object` is *not* copied when exported from Matlab to Python, we may use it to wrap large data arrays, to avoid the data copying discussed in the previous section.
+However, the reverse direction is more problematic since the Matlab-Python library does not allow arbitrary Python objects to be exported to Matlab.
+Thus large array exports from Python to Matlab will need either to be copied using the default export mechanism, or we need to implement the shared-data [export mechanism described in the details](02_pace_python_implementation_discussion.md#mex_wrapping).
+This will definitely be needed if large parts of PACE come to be written in Python, and only small parts remain in Matlab and will thus need to communicate much more data with Python.
+As a bonus feature, the share-copies mechanism will allow users fast access to the `pix` array of an `sqw` object for example.

 ## Example syntax